someonesdad1/plib/README.md

 # 2026 work in progress

 - Jan 2026 /plib work
-    - Mark places that need work with ∞∞
+    - Mark places that need work with ∞∞ (∞∞1 high priority, etc.)
-        - Urgency (add these as -u option to xx.py
-            - Low       ∞∞      -u 3
-            - Medium    ∞∞∞     -u 2
-            - High      ∞∞∞∞    -u 1
-        Could include a priority 1, 2, 3 to indicate urgency
+    - _pgminfo
         - Start converting files to newer `_pgminfo` metadata format, as it will be easier to process, particularly if every /plib/*.py file is a module
     - Regularize testing environment
         - Vision
             - Launch testing with one command (e.g., run make)